giantswarm/security-bundle/.github/pull_request_template.md

 #### Other testing

-Description of features to additionally test for {APP-NAME} installations.
+Description of features to additionally test for security-pack installations.

 - [ ] check reconciliation of existing resources after upgrading
 - [ ] X still works after upgrade